 My research examines the interdependence of designing effective organizations and determining courses of competitive action in multiunit firms.† How firms address these challenges affects not only firm-level outcomes but also how competition unfolds within and across markets.† I study those managerial choices that structure the organization, define the nature of power and influence, and shape the firmís competitive stance.† In doing so, I focus on delegation and control mechanisms that address complex and consequential organizational problems, such as competitive spillovers across units of multiunit firms or negative externalities across different types of firm activities.† I have pursued four central and interrelated questions in my research:

 1.† How do firms use delegation and control mechanisms to manage intrafirm competitive spillovers across their subsidiaries?†

-∑ Sengul, M. & Gimeno, J. Constrained delegation: Allocation of decision rights and resources in firms that compete across multiple industries.
-Provisionally accepted at Administrative Science Quarterly.
+∑ Sengul, M. & Gimeno, J. 2013.
+Constrained delegation: Limiting subsidiariesí decision rights and resources in firms that compete across multiple industries.
+Administrative Science Quarterly, 58(3): 420-471.

 ∑ Obloj, T. & Sengul, M. 2012.
 Incentive life-cycles: Learning and the division of value in firms.
 Administrative Science Quarterly, 57(2): 305-347.
 "AOM HR Divisionís Scholarly Achievement Award, Finalist"